xuankimtran/docs-1/pages/katalon-studio/how-to-guides/specify-android-home-path.md

 ### Command-line Option

-Start Katalon Studio with this command-line option instead of double-clicking on **Katalon** app:
+Start Katalon Studio with this command-line option instead of double-clicking on the **Katalon** app:

 - For Linux and macOS: